UPdated April 25, 2025

 Physical Characteristics

 The giant house spider usually sports a dark brown body, occasionally with lighter markings on its abdomen.
 Its legs are lighter, ranging from sandy brown to yellowish, often with darker streaks.
+You’ll notice the whole body, including the legs, covered in fine, velvety hairs.
+Around its eight small eyes, there’s a subtle darkening against the surrounding color.

 Web Structure

-Giant house spiders are prolific web builders, often spinning intricate webs around homes and structures.
+Giant house spiders are prolific web builders, spinning intricate webs around homes and structures.
 Their webs typically feature a funnel-shaped structure at one end, serving as a shelter for the spider.

 Hobo Spiders